4 Tips to Realize the Best ROI for Workflow Automation

 The benefits of having automated workflows are obvious and well-documented.
 Time and cost savings, a reduction in error rates, and the collection of valuable, actionable data are just a few such benefits.

 In short, automated workflows allow you and your team to spend less time on rote, repetitive tasks so you can focus more time and energy on your core business objectives.
-It’s also important to note that “automation” doesn’t necessarily mean that an entire process goes from beginning to end without human interaction.
+It’s also important to note that “automation” doesn’t necessarily mean that an entire workflow process goes from beginning to end without human interaction.
 Many tasks can be partially automated, yet still have people involved in the steps that cannot be automated, and the benefits are nearly as great in these cases.

 Naturally, businesses want to maximize return on investment when they start using workflow software to automate processes.
 Here are four tips for maximizing the workflow automation ROI:

 1. Identify Pain Points